jj-tech-io/ChatBotIndividual/README.md

 from autograd import grad

 ### Class structure

 ## GUI.java
 Handles user input and bot outputs

+## WeatherDataService.java
+API request generates weather report, requested by city name

+## GoogleNLP.java
+API requests carry out tokenization, sentiment analysis and name recognision

+##GoogleResults.java
+API for web search that outputs results one at a time to user

 ## patterns.java
 Hasn't been integrated, is supposed to handle user input and bot outputs among other functions.
 Was supposed to do spell-checking and auto-correct to some extent.